 Scoring: Prospective subgrantees will be required to submit their planned cost to the customer for 100 Mbps/20 Mbps service for all project areas.
 An application will receive 20 points if the service package for 100 Mbps/20 Mbps is \$70 or less per month, including all taxes, fees, and charges.
 Applicants with more expensive total costs to the customer will receive a percentage of the total points available based on their distance from \$70 a month.
+The IBO will allow for adjustments by the subgrantee based on inflation, costs, and the general economy.

-Fair Labor Practices - 5%, or 5 total points
+Fair Labor Practices - 15%, or 15 total points

 Definition: All prospective subgrantees must demonstrate a record of and plans to be in compliance with federal labor and employment laws.
 New entrants without a record of labor and employment law compliance are permitted to mitigate this fact by making specific, forward-looking commitments to strong labor and employment standards and protections with respect to BEAD-funded projects.
+The Indiana Broadband Office will also require all applicants to submit a response about its labor practices and plans for the BEAD project area.